Third (Soft Machine album)

-Third is a live and studio album by the English rock band Soft Machine, released as their third overall in June 1970 by CBS Records.
-It is a double album with a single composition on each of the four sides, and was their first album recorded with a four-piece line-up of keyboardist Mike Ratledge, and drummer and vocalist Robert Wyatt, saxophonist Elton Dean, and bass guitarist Hugh Hopper.
-Third marks a shift in the group's sound from their psychedelic origins towards jazz rock and electronic music.
+Third is a live and studio album by the English rock band Soft Machine, released as their third overall in June 1970 by CBS Records in the United Kingdom and Columbia Records in the United States.
+The album was recorded from January to May 1970, partially at IBC Studios, based in London, and was produced by the band themselves.
+It is a double album with a single composition on each of the four sides, and was the first of two albums recorded with a four-piece line-up of keyboardist Mike Ratledge, drummer and vocalist Robert Wyatt, saxophonist Elton Dean, and bass guitarist Hugh Hopper.
+Musically, Third marks a shift in the group's sound from their psychedelic origins towards jazz rock and electronic music.

-Lyn Dobson appears on saxophone and flute on "Facelift", recorded while he was a full member of the band (then a quintet), although he is credited as an additional performer.
-Jimmy Hastings (brother of Pye Hastings from Caravan) makes substantial contributions on flute and clarinet on "Slightly All the Time", free-jazz violinist Rab Spall (then a bandmate of Wyatt's in the part-time ensemble Amazing Band) is heard on the coda to "Moon in June", and Nick Evans (a member of the band during its short-lived septet incarnation) makes brief appearances on trombone in "Slightly All the Time" and "Out-Bloody-Rageous".
+"Facelift" is a live recording by the previous line-up of the band, a five-piece with Lyn Dobson on saxophone and flute alongside Ratledge, Wyatt, Hopper and Dean.
+The remaining tracks are studio recordings by the four-piece line-up, augmented by a few session musicians.
+Jimmy Hastings (brother of Pye Hastings from Caravan) makes substantial contributions on flute and clarinet on "Slightly All the Time", free-jazz violinist Rab Spall (then a bandmate of Wyatt's in the part-time ensemble Amazing Band) is heard on the coda to "Moon in June", and Nick Evans (who had been a member of Soft Machine during late 1969 when they spent a short time as a seven-piece band) makes brief appearances on trombone in "Slightly All the Time" and "Out-Bloody-Rageous".

+Upon its release, the album was positively received by music critics, mainly for its instrumentation and sound.
+Commercially, it charted at number 18 on the UK Albums Chart, becoming their highest-charting album to date.
+It would also peaked at number 5 on the Dutch Album Top 100.
+In 2007, the album was reissued with three bonus tracks, including the live album Live at the Proms 1970 and an extended version of the track "Esther's Nose Job", from their previous studio album, Volume Two (1969).